AT A GLANCE

 The countdown is underway as the Portland Japanese Garden wraps up its ambitious expansion and prepares for its grand reopening on April 1, 2017.
 The garden has long served as a tranquil oasis in the West Hills, but to accommodate a growing number of visitors, more extensive accommodations were in order.
 The $33.5 million expansion adds 3.4 acres (1.4 ha) to its existing 9.1 acres (3.7 ha) and provides a stronger cultural experience for visitors.
 Renowned Japanese architect Kengo Kuma is completing his first public commission in the U.S. with the project, designing a cultural village outside the main gate, as well as a 20-foot (6.1 m) Japanese-style medieval castle wall.
 A new courtyard will serve as a venue for performances and events, and three LEED-certified buildings will house a library, classrooms and a tea café.
 Upon completion, the existing garden (which has remained open throughout construction) will be joined by additional garden spaces, including a water garden and a bonsai terrace.

 Consistent with its mission, the garden is launching an education initiative to teach traditional skills and techniques for creating and stewarding Japanese-style gardens.
-The International Institute for Japanese Garden Arts and Culture will offer master-level workshops and trainings, as well as public lectures and other programming.
+The Japanese Garden Training Center will offer master-level workshops and trainings, as well as public lectures and other programming.
 The first official seminar, “Waza to Kokoro – Hands and Heart: The Use of Stone in the Japanese Tea Garden,” is slated for August — and is limited to 16 experienced applicants.

 A centennial in the Rose City